 The Risk Landscape

-It’s tempting to think of our Risk Landscape as being like a Fitness Landscape.
+It’s tempting to think of the Risk Landscape as being like a Fitness Landscape.
 That is, you have a “cost function” which is your height above the landscape, and you try and optimise by moving downhill in a Gradient Descent fashion.

 Why Should We Categorise The Risks?